 If an exoplanet considered before its star passes by in its orbit from the Earth, it attenuates the light from the star light.
 This connection will use Plato to detect exoplanets.

-their radii to determine their masses and their age at first the same properties of the associated star must be known.
+data with the required accuracytheir radii to determine their masses and their age at first the same properties of the associated star must be known.
 Only asteroseismology, the science of stellar oscillations, these data can provide you with the necessary accuracy.

 In the years leading up to the start of the probe, the MPS will call at its new location at the Göttingen North Campus the Plato data center to life.
 The center will work closely with other Plato data centers in Europe.